Jammy2211/PyAutoCTI/docs/installation/conda.rst

 .. code-block:: bash

-    ERROR: autoarray 2022.2.14.1 has requirement numpy<=1.22.1, but you'll have numpy 1.22.2 which is incompatible.
+    ERROR: autoarray 2023.7.7.2 has requirement numpy<=1.22.1, but you'll have numpy 1.22.2 which is incompatible.
     ERROR: numba 0.53.1 has requirement llvmlite<0.37,>=0.36.0rc1, but you'll have llvmlite 0.38.0 which is incompatible.

 If you see these messages, they do not mean that the installation has failed and the instructions below will identify clearly if the installation is a success.

+If there is an error (e.g. issues with installing GSL) check out the `troubleshooting section <https://pyautocti.readthedocs.io/en/latest/installation/troubleshooting.html>`_.

 Numba
 -----